Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 🟡 MEDIUM RISK — targets chicks

-Attack pattern: Primarily nocturnal.
-Extremely agile climbers — can scale bamboo and wire mesh.
-Targets brooder chicks preferentially.
-Evidence: clean fang punctures at the back of the skull, body left near the attack site, no significant drag.
-Unlike dogs, cats kill one bird at a time but may return nightly until removed.
+Attack pattern: Cats are primarily nocturnal and are highly agile climbers, allowing them to scale bamboo structures and wire mesh.
+They often target brooder chicks and young birds.
+Signs of an attack include clean fang marks near the back of the skull, with the body usually left close to the attack site and little to no dragging.
+Unlike dogs, cats typically kill one bird at a time, but they may return repeatedly at night until the entry point or predator is addressed..

 Snakes (Ahas)